About Me

 • Turning Stocks into Memes: A Dataset for Understanding How Social Communities Can Drive Wall Street

-Richard Alvarez, Paras Bhatt, Xingmeng Zhao, Anthony Rios.
+Richard Alvarez, Paras Bhatt, Xingmeng Zhao, Anthony Rios

 👨🏫 Teaching Experience